lammps/lammps/doc/src/Manual_version.rst

 every such release.
 Info on patch releases are on `this website page
 <https://www.lammps.org/bug.html>`_.

-Once or twice a year, we apply only bug fixes and small, non-intrusive changes to the *develop* branch and the code is subjected to more detailed and thorough testing than the default automated testing.
+Once or twice a year, we have a period where we apply only bug fixes and small, non-intrusive changes to the *develop* branch and the code is at the same time subjected to more detailed and thorough manual testing than the default automated testing.
 The latest patch release after such a period is then also labeled as a *stable* version and the *stable* branch is updated with it.
 Between stable releases we occasionally release some updates to the stable release containing only bug fixes and updates back-ported from *develop* but no new features and update the *stable* branch accordingly.

 Each version of LAMMPS contains all the documented features up to and including its version date.
+For recently added features we add markers to the documentation at which specific LAMMPS version a feature was added or significantly changed.

 The version date is printed to the screen and logfile every time you run LAMMPS.
 It is also in the file src/version.h and in the LAMMPS